 While it’s important to benchmark your pay accurately, Ricky warns against targeting a specific co-worker’s pay.
 “It’s dangerous to get into direct comparisons with colleagues,” he says.
 “You don’t want to go storming in with, ‘Why does Bob get $5000 more than me?!!’
 You may not know the whole context, and that sort of approach is likely to put an employer’s back up.
 Plus, of course, the whole issue is implicit in the conversation anyway.”

 Practise with someone you trust

-“Women especially have to learn to use the right language in negotiations and to be confident and direct,” says Matt.
+“Women especially have to learn to use the right language in negotiations and to be confident and direct,” says Ricky.
 “So practise till you can do it.”
-Matt emphasises the need for women to be more assertive in a polite, balanced way, and not apologetic for, or excessively grateful for, receiving something which is effectively their right anyway.
+Ricky emphasises the need for women to be more assertive in a polite, balanced way, and not apologetic for, or excessively grateful for, receiving something which is effectively their right anyway.

 Role-playing what you want to say, and how, is a great way to grow your confidence for the meeting ahead, he adds.
 “Discuss what you’ll say with a partner, or friend(s) you trust.
 Practise at home being non-confrontational but also calm and confident – weed out all those expressions like ‘I’m terribly sorry’ and ‘I’m so grateful’.”

 Joanne Chua advises finding someone you trust that you can have a heart-to-heart with to discuss your fears and concerns.
 “Find a mentor who can give you support and guidance,” she says.
 “Talk to someone who’s been down the same path.”